Big Brothers Big Sisters of Metro Atlanta: Forging Relationships & Brighter Futures

-We sat down with Big Brothers Big Sisters of Metro Atlanta executive director Janice McKenzie-Crayton, who has been with the organization for 25 years, to talk about BBBSMA’s mission, past challenges, and their vision for the future.
+We sat down with Big Brothers Big Sisters of Metro Atlanta (BBBSMA) executive director Janice McKenzie-Crayton, who has been with the organization for 25 years, to talk about BBBSMA’s mission, its past challenges, and its vision for the future.

-TechBridge helped BBBSMA implement a Salesforce database and paperless system for volunteer applications that saves both volunteers and staff hours of time per applicant.
-Rather than dealing with cumbersome paperwork, they can now spend quality time where it counts — talking with prospective Bigs and supporting families.
+TechBridge helped BBBSMA implement a Salesforce database and paperless system for volunteer applications, saving both volunteer and staff hours per applicant.
+Rather than dealing with cumbersome paperwork, they now spend quality time where it counts — talking with prospective Bigs and supporting families.
 Additionally, BBBSMA is now able to track and report on volunteer and client data much more efficiently.
 The technology upgrade has saved the organization tens of thousands of dollars in labor and resources.

 BBBSMA aims to help even more area families in the future.
-They estimate that about 500,000 families could benefit from their services, and right now they serve about two thousand.
+They estimate that about 500,000 families could benefit from their services, while right now they serve about 2000.
 To scale up, they’ll need to be extremely efficient with both their time and money.
 Improved technology will help them do that while allowing them to maintain the person-to-person connection that is a huge part of BBBSMA’s effectiveness.
-As McKenzie-Crayton says, with better technology infrastructure, they’ll be able to be “high tech” while remaining “high touch.”
+As McKenzie-Crayton says, with better technology infrastructure, they’ll be able to be

-The #BetterTogether campaign showcases the important efforts of nonprofits TechBridge has had the privilege to work with.
-We are proud to have provided technology solutions that have assisted these organizations on the front lines of social change in our communities — alleviating homelessness, fighting poverty, helping kids do better in school, making sure seniors get proper meals, and more.
-Our solutions build the capacity of nonprofits to achieve better results and to form measurable and sustainable community-based collaboratives.
+TechBridge is proud to have assisted so many organizations on the front lines of social change in our communities — alleviating homelessness, fighting poverty, helping kids do better in school, making sure seniors get proper meals, and so much more.